Here Are the 10 Most Affordable Electric Cars for 2024

 In recent years, waiting lists abounded for new cars, especially electric vehicles.
 And while many EVs on this list took a while to get, the Volkswagen ID.4 was a standout, at times commanding more than four-month waits from order to delivery.

 EPA-estimated range: 253 miles

 Sleek crossovers are a dime a dozen, but add the electrification of the Kia Niro EV and its impressive range of 253 miles, and you’ve got something truly special.
-For 2023, its range climbed 14 miles per charge, yet its price dropped by roughly $500.
+The current model’s range climbed 14 miles per charge over the outgoing variant, yet its price dropped by roughly $500.

 Despite its single electric motor, the Niro EV is no slouch, cranking out 201 horsepower and 188 lb-ft of torque and launching from 0 to 60 in 7.1 seconds.
 Plus, the electrified crossover offers standard driver-assist safety tech, a premium sound system, and DC fast charging that adds more than 200 miles of range in just 45 minutes.

 While the Niro EV doesn’t qualify for the tax credit as of 2023, dealerships are offering an equivalent $7,500 lease bonus to qualified lessees.

 The 2023 Hyundai IONIQ 5 is an EV to watch.
 MotorTrend named it the 2023 SUV of the Year, and in 2022, it earned three separate World Car of the Year Awards.
 Notably, its premium trim level earns up to 303 miles of driving range — but it costs $52,600, which is a lot steeper than the $41,450 starting price.
 Another downside?
 The IONIQ 5 doesn’t qualify for the federal tax credit at present.